maryash/maryash.github.io/354/labs/lab_05.md

 # LAB 5

-Today's lab will be about self joins and a brief introduction to Flask
+Today's lab will be about self joins and provide a brief introduction to Flask

-Let's not beat around the bushes, and go straight to the point.
+Let's not beat around the bush, and go straight to the point.
 We can use the same folder `subqueries` that we used in the previous lab.
-We only need to delete the csv files, and it is good to go.
-Or we can create a new folder named `flask` and move the existing database `dbeaverdatabase.db` to the folder, and create a new python file `app.py`
+We only need to delete the csv files, and it will be ready to go.
+Alternatively, we can create a new folder named `flask` and move the existing database `dbeaverdatabase.db` into that folder, and create a new p=Python file called `app.py`

 <p align="center">
 <img src="lab5_01.png" alt="flask folder" width="350">
 </p>

 To recreate the table on page 59 of the book, use the following SQL script.
-If you forgot how to create a new table in DBeaver, checkout [Lab2](https://maryash.github.io/354/labs/lab_02).
+If you forgot how to create a new table in DBeaver, check out [Lab2](https://maryash.github.io/354/labs/lab_02).

         PRAGMA foreign_keys = ON;